Traveling to China soon? Here’s what not to bring!

 Chinese women don’t wear bikinis.
 In fact, young and older women in China wear one-piece bathing suits that have a little skirt around the waist.

-This can look a little strange to Westerners, who associate these swimming outfits with small children and older women.
-But it’s completely normal in China.
+This can look a little strange to Westerners, but it’s completely normal in China.

 This doesn’t mean that you can’t wear a bikini in China.
-But you’ll stand out and men may leer at you.
+But you’ll stand out and men will probably leer at you, and this is why the bikini has made it onto a what not to wear in China list.

 It’s far easier to blend in with the crowd and dress like the locals.